 K&L Gates is strongly committed to our lawyers’ professional development.
-Our global Professional Development Department functions as the central body overseeing the implementation of training programs and initiatives.
+Our global Learning and Professional Development Department functions as the central body overseeing the implementation of training programs and initiatives.
 The Department collaborates closely with Firm management and practice group and office leaders to develop an extensive range of formal and informal development opportunities and to ensure that global curricula are consistent across offices while, at the same time, addressing the unique needs of our lawyers in their local markets.
 At the associate level, PD programming and initiatives align closely with the Firm’s Associate Competencies and Annual Review Process to provide a comprehensive approach to lawyer development from the earliest stages.

 We recognize that technical ability alone is not enough to equip our lawyers to thrive in today’s competitive legal marketplace.
 Thus, in addition to substantive law and practice group-specific programming, we also offer a curriculum in each of the following areas: Client Development and Relationship Management; Lawyering Skills, Practice Management; Professionalism and Ethics; Writing and Research; and Technological Competence.
 Programs in these areas are taught primarily through hands-on or interactive workshops led by our partners, as well as nationally recognized consultants.
 Both the substantive and skills curricula offer a range of developmentally appropriate programs for all of our lawyers: trainees, associates and partners.
 Through our emerging Global Technology Curriculum, developed in concert with the firm’s Information Technology Department, we seek to elevate the technical proficiency of lawyers our to maximize efficiency and productivity to deliver the highest caliber of service to the firm’s clients.
 Technology also plays a significant role in our efforts – from the regular use of firm-wide videoconferencing to deliver consistent training on important substantive legal topics to our Global Online Learning Center and Practicing Law Institute (PLI) access providing our lawyers with 24-hour access to recordings of our in-house training programs as well as PLI’s extensive library of programs.